 He who dwells in the shelter of the Most High will abide in the shadow of the Almighty. ²I will say to the LORD, "My refuge and my fortress, my God, in whom I trust."—Psalm 91:1-2

-Augustine begins his commentary on this passage by noting it’s unique use in the New Testament—it’s unique use not in its meaning but in who speaks it.
-You’ll recognize Psalm 91:11 (coming up in week 33) as the verse that Satan quoted to Jesus in the wilderness temptation (Matthew 4:1–11).
+Augustine begins his commentary on this passage by noting its unique use in the New Testament—unique not in its meaning, but in who speaks it.
+Psalm 91:11 is the verse that Satan quotes to Jesus in the wilderness temptation (Matthew 4:1–11).
 Augustine sees this connection as a call for our vigilance.
-For if Satan dared to tempt our Lord with these words, how could we be better off?
+If Satan dared to tempt our Lord with these words, might he not also tempt us?

-And more than that, Augustine encourages us to persevere through temptation even when our tempter is less obvious, when we are “assailed by the hidden attack of the devil.”
+Augustine encourages us to persevere through temptation even when the tempter is less obvious, when we are “assailed by the hidden attack of the devil.”

-The encouragement: know that in whatever affliction you are in—especially when only you really understand your struggle—that God is in control and that no temptation comes your way apart from his good, omnipotent hand.
+Know that in whatever affliction you are suffering—especially when you're alone in really understand your struggle—that God is in control and no temptation comes your way apart from His good, omnipotent hand.